 The bike trails in Alabama list starts with Forever Wild Trails, located at Beaver Creek Trails, Dothan in Alabama.
 It is a 10-mile long trail system with 6 separate trail loops.
 These loops stay connected through bridges.

 Forever Wild has bike repair stations, changing rooms, and a pump track.
 These trails are meant for beginner to intermediate riders.
 Dothan Leisure Services offer the trail map and other information on their website, http://www.dothan.org/544/Forever-Wild-Trails.

-Beaver Trail Flat, Dragon’s Tail, Big Leeve, and Stagecoach Plateau are popular biking trails.
+Beaver Trail Flat, Dragon’s Tail, Big Leeve, and Stagecoach Plateau are widespread biking trails.
 Hikers and bicyclists equally enjoy miles of trails.
 The Forever Wild Trust protects the forests and caves.
 You can enjoy biking with beautiful vistas of trees, wildlife, and necessary amenities.

 2. Tannehill Ironworks Bike Trails

 Initially, biking in the settings of historic buildings, the Iron and Steel Museum, and an old cotton gin, everyone suspects about any mountain biking experience.
 But as you go through rock outcroppings and creeks with a fabulous topography, you encounter one of the best mountain biking experiences.
 If you are looking for some challenging mountain biking experience, try Tannehill Bike Trails.

 Tannehill Ironworks exhibits 12 miles of exotic mountain bike trails.
 There are two trailhead pavilions, the North Trailhead and the South Trailhead.
 Trail maps are located in the pavilions.
 The trail system has several loops, and all trails are bidirectional, i.e., progressing in two directions.